 Color Code Your Index Using Washi

 Feeling like using your huge store of washi tape?
-Use little bits of washi tape to mark your pages and color-code your index!
-I just used solid color washi, but you can also use funky washi tape for this and just add bits of washi to your index to help you remember what each tape pattern means.
+Use little bits of washi tape to mark all the pages and color-code your index!
+I just used solid color washi, but you can also use funky washi tape or stickers for this and just add bits of washi to your bujo indexing to help you remember what each tape pattern means.

 Add A Flip-Out Key